sumanjs/suman/README.md

     });

-    this.describe('child block 3', function(){    //runs in parallel with child block 1,2
+    this.describe('child block 3', function(){    //test cases will run in parallel with child block 1,2

      // child block 3 is not declared to be parallel, and
      // because series is the default, its direct children will run in series

-         this.describe('child block a', function(){    //runs in series with child block a
+         this.describe('child block a', function(){    //test cases will run in series with child block b

          });

-        this.describe('child block b', function(){    //runs in series with child block a
+        this.describe('child block b', function(){    //test cases will run in series with child block a